-For controlled types (those descended from the language-defined type Controlled or Limited_Controlled), the user may also specify an Initialize procedure which is invoked on all default-initialized objects of the type.
+For controlled types (those descended from the language-defined type Controlled or Limited\Controlled), the user may also specify an Initialize procedure which is invoked on all default-initialized objects of the type.

-The pragma Normalize_Scalars can be used to ensure that scalar variables are always initialized by the compiler in a repeatable fashion.
-This pragma is designed to

-36 initialize variables to an out-of-range value if there is one, to avoid hiding errors.
+The pragma Normalize\Scalars can be used to ensure that scalar variables are always initialized by the compiler in a repeatable fashion.
+This pragma is designed to initialize variables to an out-of-range value if there is one, to avoid hiding errors.

-38 Lastly, the user can query the validity of a given value.
-The expression X'Valid yields

-39 true if the value of the scalar variable X conforms to the subtype of X and false

-40 otherwise.
-Thus, the user can protect against the use of out-of-bounds uninitialized or

-41 otherwise corrupted scalar values.
+Lastly, the user can query the validity of a given value.
+The expression X'Valid yields true if the value of the scalar variable X conforms to the subtype of X and false otherwise.
+Thus, the user can protect against the use of out-of-bounds uninitialized or otherwise corrupted scalar values.

-43 Ada.23.2 Guidance to language users
+Ada.23.2 Guidance to language users

-- 44 - 45 This vulnerability can be avoided or mitigated in Ada in the following ways: - If the compiler has a mode that detects use before initialization, then this mode should be enabled and any such warnings should be treated as errors. - Where appropriate, explicit initializations or default initializations can be specified. - The pragma Normalize_Scalars can be used to as for out-of-range default initializations. - The 'Valid attribute can be used to identify out-of-range values caused by the use of uninitialized variables, without incurring the raising of an exception.

-52 One supposed mitigation that should be avoided is to perform a "junk initialization" of variables.
-Initializing a variable with an inappropriate default value such as zero can

-- 54 result in hiding underlying problems, because the compiler or other static analysis - 55 tools will then be unable to identify use before correct initialization.
+- 47 This vulnerability can be avoided or mitigated in Ada in the following ways: - If the compiler has a mode that detects use before initialization, then this mode should be enabled and any such warnings should be treated as errors. - Where appropriate, explicit initializations or default initializations can be specified. - The pragma Normalize\Scalars can be used to as for cause out-of-range default initializations for scalar variables. - The 'Valid attribute can be used to identify out-of-range values caused by the use of uninitialized variables, without incurring the raising of an exception. - One supposed mitigation Common advice that should be avoided is to perform a "junk initialization" of variables.
+Initializing a variable with an inappropriate default value such as zero can result in hiding underlying problems, because the compiler or other static analysis tools will then be unable to identify usedetect that the variable has been used prior to receiving a correctly computed value. before correct initialization.